nucleic/enaml/docs/source/dev_guides/stylesheets.rst

         :align: center

-The :class:`StyleSheet <enaml.styling.StyleSheet>` class forms the root of the hiearchy for a style sheet.
+The :class:`StyleSheet <enaml.styling.StyleSheet>` class forms the root of the hierarchy for a style sheet.
 Its sole purpose is to provide an aggregation point for the :class:`Style <enaml.styling.Style>` objects defined for the style sheet.

 The :class:`Style <enaml.styling.Style>` class serves the role of the selector in typical CSS parlance.
 It also serves as an aggregation point for the style :class:`Setter <enaml.styling.Setter>` objects.
-The various attributes of the style combine to form a match rule against which all the widgets for the style sheet are tested.
+The various attributes of the style combine to form a rule against which all the widgets for the style sheet are tested.
 If a widget is a match for the rule, then the style setters are applied to that widget.
 The order in which multiple matching styles are applied is governed by the rules of :ref:`selectors`, :ref:`specificity`, and :ref:`cascading`.

-The :class:`Setter <enaml.styling.Setter>` class provides the information needed to style a single facet of an object, such as text color, background, border, font, etc. It is declared as a child of a :class:`Style <enaml.styling.Style>` object and is applied to any widget which matches the style rule.
+The :class:`Setter <enaml.styling.Setter>` class provides the information needed to style a single facet of an object in the form of ``property`` and ``value`` attributes.
+Both attributes accept strings values and represent the property name and value to apply to a style property.
+A setter is declared as a child of a :class:`Style <enaml.styling.Style>` object and is applied to any widget which matches the style rule.
 Multiple setters may be defined on a single style, and they are applied in the order in which they are declared.

+See the :ref:`list_of_properties` reference section for the list of supported style property names.

 .. _selectors: